 PhotoVoice worked in partnership with Zimbabwe Red Cross Society (ZRCS) and the British Red Cross (BRC) to undertake an impact evaluation of ZRCS’s Food Security and Livelihoods (FSL) Programme which ended in 2015.
-The 5-year FSL programme targeted 9000 poor households in rural regions (in the Mashonaland West and Midlands Provinces) of Zimbabwe.
+This five year programme targeted 9,000 poor households in rural regions (in the Mashonaland West and Midlands Provinces) of Zimbabwe.
 It aimed to strengthen agricultural recovery and increase food availability for 9000 poor households in four rural districts (in the Mashonaland West and Midlands Provinces).

 The PhotoVoice Impact-Evaluation project follows the existing end of project evaluation and programme report completed by ZRCS in 2015.
 Two years after the programme’s completion, PhotoVoice worked with ZRCS staff and 14 community members of the Lower Gweru region, to support them to use photographic evaluative techniques to measure and communicate the benefits, challenges and successes of FSL activities, providing insight into the sustainability of the programme and informing future food security and community resilience programming.

 Zimbabwe has been facing immense challenges for the past decade from several factors, which include: disasters related to droughts, epidemics, high-inflation, challenged public health delivery services, poor harvests resulting in food insecurity, and threatened livelihoods.
 These factors have been affecting both the demand and supply-side of food and has contributed to increased vulnerability for urban and rural populations in Zimbabwe, as they struggle to earn a living and get enough food to eat.